 Parents Need to Know

-Parents need to know that mature themes (racial and cultural intolerance) are the central issues of this film.
+Parents need to know that mature themes (racial and cultural intolerance) are the central issues of Fantastic Planet.
 Frequently disturbing imagery and an odd sexual scenes make this one appropriate only for older kids.
 Kids will see alien creatures eat each other and human-like creatures get stomped on by much larger aliens and killed by alien contraptions.
 A humanoid casually kills an animal with a knife.
 Some scenes show large groups of people killed en masse.
 At one point, the planet's dominant race of Traggs adopts a policy of genocide against the subservient race of human-like Oms.
 Characters appear in various degrees of nudity.
 In the film's strangest moment, we see how the Tragg race mates.
 Their mental forms (depicted as bubbles with a Tragg inside) attach themselves to the necks of headless nude statues, which then proceed to dance with one another!

 What's the story?

 In FANTASTIC PLANET, the faraway planet of Ygam is dominated by a blue-skinned race of giants call Traggs, intellectual beings who spend most of their time in meditation.
 Living under the thumb of the Traggs is the race of Oms, human-like creatures who live either as domesticated pets of the Traggs, or as savage groups in the wild.
 The status quo of the planet becomes threatened when a rebellious Om named Terr escapes from his masters and steals one of their learning headsets.
 Hooking up with a group of savage Oms, he quickly takes over the tribe and begins to educate them with the knowledge of the Traggs.
 They are then able to fight back when the Tragg's attempt to exterminate all wild Oms.
 As hostilities increase, the future of both races is threatened.
 Will they destroy each other or learn to live in peace?